 smallish 3/16-24 BSW, which has no current UNC counterpart).

 of a threaded rod is the number of threads per inch (TPI).

 (the UNC profile being used in both cases).

 Therefore, quoting the diameter suffice,

-unless you use general hardware supplies in DIY photographic projects.
+unless you use general hardware supplies in DIY photography projects.

 Longer studs could damage the mounting sockets of expensive cameras